ash-project/ash_phoenix/documentation/tutorials/getting-started-with-ash-and-phoenix.md

 Now we know how to interact with our resource, we can generate a liveview for it! let's run `mix ash_phoenix.gen.live` to generate a liveview!
-Run the following command, accepting any default values and following the instructions listed at the end for adding the liveview to your router.
+Run the following command, declining to name your actor, accepting any other default values, and following the instructions listed at the end for adding the liveview to your router.

 ```bash
 mix ash_phoenix.gen.live --domain MyAshPhoenixApp.Blog --resource MyAshPhoenixApp.Blog.Post --resourceplural posts